 We utilize third-party manufacturers for production of our SP100 instrument and we manufacture our NPs and assemble our assay kits internally.
-Cost of goods sold consists primarily of costs of the components of the Proteograph Product Suite, including the SP100 instrument with embedded software essential to the instrument's functionality, and consumables, and distribution-related expenses such as logistics and shipping costs.
-In addition, cost of revenue includes stock-based compensation and related employee benefits, allocated overhead and write-downs or impairments of obsolete inventory.
+Cost of revenue consists primarily of costs of the components of the Proteograph Product Suite, including the SP100 instrument and consumables and distribution-related expenses such as logistics and shipping costs.
+In addition, cost of revenue includes employee compensation, such as stock-based compensation and employee benefits, allocated overhead and charges related to inventory reserves.